Spirituality & Sexuality

 The central teaching of Jesus is to Love God, and love your neighbor as yourself.

 The Sacrament of Love

-In some Christian churches, sacraments (< Greek "mystery") are external rituals that mysteriously bestow grace in your journey of becoming a more loving human being.
+In some Christian churches, sacraments (< Greek mystery) are external rituals that mysteriously bestow grace in your journey of becoming a more loving human being.

 Baptism, Eucharist, and Confirmation are rites that help you in this journey.

 There is one sacrament that is preeminent amongst all the sacraments for teaching and imbuing love.
 It is Marriage.
 Marriage is the Sacrament of Love.
-The Hebrew scriptures are replete with references to the metaphor that the immensity of the love between God and humanity is compared to the intense, passionate love between a man and a woman1; even direct erotic references are found in Song of Songs.
+The Hebrew scriptures are replete with references to the metaphor that the immensity of the love between God and humanity is compared to the intense, passionate love between a man and a woman; even direct erotic references are found in Song of Songs.

 This sacrament of love does not begin on your wedding day or at a ceremony.
 It begins when you first meet each other which may be years prior.
-It includes friendly conversations, dating, going to movies and parties, late night conversations, the first and fiftieth kiss, starry-eyed infatuation, and a stirring in one’s loins.
+It includes friendly conversations, dating, going to movies and parties, late night meaningful conversations, the first and fiftieth kiss, starry-eyed infatuation, and a stirring in one’s loins.
 ALL of this is part of the Journey of Love.